Section 1: South End

 Garden Area #03 Symphony Corner

-About: This corner is a popular and pleasant spot for sitting because of the round stone with commemorative quote.
+About: This corner is a popular and pleasant spot for sitting because of the round stone that is part of the original poetry installations from the creation of the park.
 Volunteers weed, prune, and water the rambling rose, azaleas, and rhododendrons, and have also planted bulbs and sedum.

 Garden Area #04 Butterfly Garden

-About: In the summer of 2008, this space was transformed into a flower-bursting sanctuary for butterflies, bees and birds.
+About: This space is popular with park visitors, a flower-bursting sanctuary for butterflies, bees and birds.
 The plants in the garden specicially support the lifecycle of 5 specific city tolerant butterflies: the Monarch, Cabbage White, Red Admiral, Painted Lady, Clouded Sulpher and Black Swallowtail.
 A sign board in the garden announces recent butterfly sightings as well as provides fun facts about butterflies.

 The wildflowers include: butterfly bush, milkweed, cosmos, Queen Annes lace and other native plants.
 The pieces of old wood in the garden provides shelter for butterflies.